Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Empirical Analyses

 We consider the following three questions: (1) How does an increase in the number of airstrikes affect insurgent violence?
 (2) How does the shift in the prioritization of certain locations for airstrikes change the spatial pattern of insurgent attacks?
 (3) How long does it take for the effects of change in these airstrike strategies to be realized?
 The last question examines how quickly the insurgents respond to the change in airstrike strategy.

 We address the first question by considering stochastic interventions that have the same spatial distribution but vary in the expected number of airstrikes.
 We represent such strategies using intensities $\trtintensity(\omega) = c\phi_0(\omega)$ with different values of $c > 0$.
-Since $\int_\Omega \trtintensity(\omega) \mathrm{d}\omega$ represents the expected number of points from a Poisson point process, these interventions have the same spatial distribution $\phi_0$, but the number of airstrikes is monotonically increasing as a function of $c$.
-In our analysis, we consider $\{1, 2, \dots, 6\}$ as the range of $c$.
+Since $\int_\Omega \trtintensity(\omega) \mathrm{d}\omega$ represents the expected number of points from a Poisson point process, these interventions have the same spatial distribution $\phi_0$, but the number of airstrikes monotonically increases as a function of $c$.
+In our analysis, we consider $\{1, 2, \dots, 6\}$ as the range of $c$ which corresponds to the expected number of airstrikes per day, in agreement with the observed data.

 For the second question, we fix the expected number of airstrikes but vary their focal locations.
 To do this, we specify a distribution over $\Omega$ with power-density $d_\alpha(\omega) = d(\omega)^\alpha / \left(\int_\Omega d(\omega)^\alpha \right)$ and modes located at $s_f \in \Omega$.
 Based on $d_\alpha$, we specify $\trtintensity_\alpha(\omega) = c_\alpha \phi_0(\omega) d_\alpha(\omega)$ where $c_\alpha$ satisfies the constraint $\int_{\Omega} \trtintensity_\alpha(\omega) \text{d}\omega = c$, so that the overall expected number of airstrikes remains constant.
 Locations in $s_f$ are increasingly prioritized under $\trtintensity_\alpha$ for increasing $\alpha$.
 For our analysis, we choose the center of Baghdad to be the focal point $s_f$ and $d_\alpha$ to be the normal distribution centered at $s_f$ with precision $\alpha$.
 We set the expected number of airstrikes per day $c$ to be 3, and vary the precision parameter $\alpha$ from 0 to 3.
 The visualization of the spatial distributions in $\trtintensity_\alpha$ for the different values of $\alpha$ is shown in \cref{fig:type2_interv}.